happystep/happystep/README.md

 - Automation + CI/CD
 - Designing systems that make analytics faster, simpler, and more reliable

-### What’s next
-2026 will be my year of deep-diving into **Terraform, platform automation, and architectural patterns** as I transition fully into a Data Platform Engineer role.

 📫 You can reach me at: luis.bobadilla.dias@gmail.com
 🌐 LinkedIn: https://www.linkedin.com/in/luis-bobadilla-dias/